Rules and current restrictions

 Take regular Covid tests

 All students coming to the University for the start of term in the autumn will need to take a series of tests: before travelling, before accessing any campus facilities and in the days after arriving at the University.
-You will then be required to take weekly Lateral Flow Tests at our onsite testing centre until at least the end of October.
+You will then be required to take weekly Lateral Flow Tests at our onsite testing centre throughout the autumn term.

 Stay at home if you’re self-isolating